 The developments in the Dutch economy during 2021 demonstrated its resilience to the significant adverse effects of the COVID-19 pandemic largely due its favourable position when compared to most other economies around the world.
 The recovery in the second and third quarters of 2021 exceeded expectations, fuelled mostly by domestic consumer spending, increased business confidence in the economy and increased levels of government spending in terms of infrastructure projects and financial support designed to protect the more vulnerable sectors of the economy.
 The Dutch export sector was also well placed to benefit from rising worldwide demand, particularly in the chip production and pharmaceutical sectors.
 At the same time, it was relatively sheltered from sectors which were particularly hard hit by global shortages as worldwide production and logistics were suffering from COVID-19 effects.
-On the other hand, it is clear that there are significant variations in the various sectors of the economy with recreation and entertainment, tourism and cultural sectors particularly hard hit with the prospect of an immediate and significant recovery in 2022 looking quite remote.
+On the other hand, it is clear that there are significant variations in the various sectors of an immediate and significant recovery in 2022 looking quite remote.